project-repo/cagebreak/man/cagebreak-config.5.md

 > supplied action. `bind <key> <command>` is equivalent to
 >> `definekey root <key> <command>`

+**close - Close current window**

+> This command closes the current window.
+It may be useful for windows of applications which
+> do not offer any method of closing them.

 **definekey - Bind key to action in arbitrary mode**

 > This command behaves similarly to the **bind** command with the